Step on it

-Canberra Nature Park is an extensive network of reserves throughout the city and suburbs featuring abundant native flora and fauna.
-On walks, you may see kangaroos, abundant birdlife, occasional reptiles, wombats and echidnas.
-Highlights include Black Mountain Reserve, Mount Ainslie Reserve, Mulligan’s Flat, Jerrabomberra Wetlands and the Murrumbidgee River Corridor.
+Say hello to kangaroos, marvel at the abundant birdlife, and you may even see reptiles, wombats and echidnas.
+Highlights include the Black Mountain Reserve, Mount Ainslie Reserve, Mulligan’s Flat, Jerrabomberra Wetlands and the Murrumbidgee River Corridor.

 Canberra self-guided tourist walks

 Walk your way around Canberra and choose from the many self guided walking tours below.

 - Anzac Parade Self-Guided Walking Tour: Learn about the symbolism and stories behind the memorials lining Anzac Parade

 - Australians of the Year Walk: Walk along the Lake Burley Griffin foreshore and find the series of plaques, plinths, seats and lighting dedicated to Australians of the Year.

 - Lake Burley Griffin Self-Guided Walking Tour: This walk takes you through Commonwealth Park and along the Lake Burley Griffin foreshore to Blundells’ Cottage, then back to the Canberra and Region Visitors Centre.